Blog

 Proper training must include extensive practice and simulated interviews, including on-camera sessions.
 Conveying calm, sincerity, control and contrition are all key in the context of a crisis and hitting the right tone requires practice.

-To maintain control over the optics of the situation, key messages should be established before your spokesperson engages with the media.
-As part of your crisis communications strategy, develop a list of talking points and messages that you want to relay to the public.
-You may not know the outcome of the situation, but it is likely that you know what narrative you want to emphasize in regards to the crisis and your company.
-These key messages should:
+Then, to maintain control over the optics of the situation, the Q&A should be used to craft key messages before your spokesperson engages with the media and other stakeholders.
+As part of your crisis communications strategy, you should also develop a list of talking points and messages that you want to relay to the public and all of your stakeholders.

 • Share the facts about the situation